xrootd/howto/docs/ec/admintasks.md

 ### What to expect when failures happen

-When a data server goes down, all files with zip strips on that server will more or less be effected.
+When a data server goes down, all files with corresponding zip files on that server will more or less be effected.
 When a disk (real or raided disk) fails, all files on the disk will more or less be effected.
 Base on our observation, the impact for read and write are different: